An Empirical Study on Bug Severity Estimation using Source Code Metrics and Static Analysis: Experiment Design and Results

 By investigating the results of the SpotBugs tool to see why this tool mislabeled the severity of many bugs we found that 70 bugs are detected to have lower severity values than their actual severity value.
 After analyzing these samples, we found two scenarios.
 The first one would be samples that SpotBugs reported another bug in the buggy method than the actual bug.
 In the second case, Spotbugs reports the bug correctly, but it assigns the lower severity labels.

-For example, the reported bug in the \verb|Math-91| project has High severity, but SpotBugs reports Low severity.
-The actual reported bug is due to the equality problem of two \verb|Fraction| objects because of the limited precision \footnote{https://issues.apache.org/jira/browse/MATH-252}, but the SpotBugs reports the \verb|CO_COMPARETO_INCORRECT_FLOATING| as the issue type which is in the \verb|BAD_PRACTICE| category with the following description:
+For example, the reported bug in the \verb|Math-91| (fig \ref{fig:math-91}) project has High severity, but SpotBugs reports Low severity.
+The actual reported bug is due to the equality problem of two \verb|Fraction| objects because of the limited precision \footnote{\url{https://issues.apache.org/jira/browse/MATH-252}}, but the SpotBugs reports the \verb|CO_COMPARETO_INCORRECT_FLOATING| as the issue type which is in the \verb|BAD_PRACTICE| category with the following description: